Kamil118/Twitter-Agegate-Bypass/readme.md

 Limitations/Things I would like to add in the future

 * Right now it detects the verification popup by searching for the english text.
 Would like to make it work for other languages
-* I would like to make it automatically run when opening a tweet without need to press hotkey
-* Make it work when scrolling timeline.